 Do make an effort to fit in

 When you first start working for an agency, try very hard to fit in – not just with the people but with the way they work.
-You want to quickly become part of the team and make yourself indispensable.
+You want to become part of the team and make yourself indispensable quickly.
 Be someone they consider part of the family and don't tread on any toes.
 Be wise to avoid upsetting the relationship by being aware of any potential politics and act accordingly.

 Don't be cocky

 Whether you're a freelance graphic designer, copywriter or front-end developer, don't be arrogant or cocky.
-Remember, you're a freelancer and the agency is an agency.
+Remember, you're a freelancer, and the agency is an agency.
 They've been around a lot longer than you and have made a success of their own business.
 Respect that and respect the people you're working for.
 Don't think you know it all and try to argue doing things 'your way'.
 Respect the agency's way of doing things and follow their own rules.

 Do go the extra mile

 Agencies love working with freelancers who go above and beyond the call of duty.
 What do I mean by this?
 Well, I'm not saying agencies will expect you to do things for free.
-I just think that successful freelancers are the ones who are pro-active, passionate and put 100 per cent into every project.
-If you show your client that you're excited about the work whilst making your own suggestions on how to make the project successful, then they'll only be impressed.
+I think that successful freelancers are the ones who are pro-active, passionate and put 100 per cent into every project.
+If you show your client that you're excited about the work while making your suggestions on how to make the project successful, then they'll only be impressed.

 Don't take the money and run

-Ok, so it's true – none of us really like working for someone else.
+Ok, so it's true – none of us like working for someone else.
 And most of us will be keen to get paid and move on to the next project as soon as possible.
 But having this kind of attitude alone does you no favours.
-Try and have passion with every job you take on.
+Try and have a passion for every job you take on.
 Be sincerely interested in the work and care about the agency doing well.
 Don't just be motivated by getting paid.
 Get further job satisfaction by keeping your client happy.

-Do be easily available
+Do be readily available

 Don't assume anything